-Connection Type Window (PPPoE)
+Connection Type Window

 The default connection method used by the Router for the WAN connection is PPP over Ethernet.
-If you wish to use this method you do not need to change this setting.
-However if you are using a static IP address (also called "Bridged Ethernet" encapsulation as defined by RFC 1483), or PPP over ATM (RFC 2364) you can select them here.
+To configure the settings for PPPoE, read the previous section, PPPoE Configuration.
+To configure the device for "Bridged Ethernet" encapsulation as defined by RFC 1483, or PPP over ATM (RFC 2364) use this menu to change the connection method.

-To change the connection method, select either Router with RFC 1483 or Router with PPPoA from the pull down menu in the Encapsulation Protocol field and click OK.
-If you are changing the connection type to Router with RFC 1483, read the next section.
+Change the connection method by selecting either Router with RFC 1483 or Router with PPPoA from the pull down menu in the Encapsulation Protocol field and click the OK button.
+If you are changing the connection type to Router with RFC 1483, read the next section, Static IP Address Configuration.
 If you are changing it to Router with PPPoA, read the PPPoA Configuration section.